800-450-6118

 Actually, your doctor's definition of surgical success is whether or not the transverse carpal tunnel ligament was "severed without complications".
 That accounts for all the glowing statistics for the effectiveness of the operation.

 But from the patient's perspective it’s an entirely different story.
 Patients care about satisfaction with their results.
 Most patients are fine for the first 6 to 12 months.
-But about 50% of them complain symptoms return after two years.
+But about 56% of them complain symptoms return within two years.
 These patients are most definitely dissatisfied.
 And most end up back at square one again with pain and numbness.

-About 50% of patients end up back where they began within 2 years of the surgery.
-Incredibly, 25% of these patients go on to have a second surgery - which has an 80% failure rate.
+Most of these patients end up back where they began within 2 years of the surgery.
+Incredibly, less than 5% of these patients go on to have a second (called "revision") surgery - which has an 80% failure rate.

 The American Academy of Orthopedic Surgeons published guidelines on the treatment of carpal tunnel syndrome.
-They tell surgeons not to perform surgery until the patient has tried every non-surgical treatment for at least 6 months.
+They advise surgeons to not perform surgery until the patient has tried every approved non-surgical treatment for at least 6 months.

 Next best thing to a cure